rcoelho-aka/vdf/readme/readme-cicd.md

 Save the pipeline and try making a new commit & push to your branch.
 The pipeline should start automatically (you'll need to wait 1 minute at most)

+# Step 5 - Deploy only on demand
+Modify your pipeline so that the deploy step is optional and only executes when the users chooses:
+- When executing the build manually in jenkins, it should prompt the user if it should also deploy the application
+- When executed automatically by SCM Pool, it should do everything except deploying the application

-# Step 5 - Have fun coding!
+# Step 6 - Have fun coding!
 Now that we have a cicd pipeline in place, let's do some coding!
 - Change the file done in previous git exercise (`FirstLast.java`) and modify it to act as a Rest Controller, exposing an endpoint `/first-last` that when called returns a Student object, in json format, with your details.
 - Check `RicardoCoelho.java` file for an example.
 - Commit your code and let the cicd pipeline do it's magic.
 You will be able to check the result by visiting your deployed app (example: https://vdf-ricardo-coelho.herokuapp.com/ricardo-coelho)

-# Step 6 - Adding some unit tests
+# Step 7 - Adding some unit tests
 - Add a unit test to test your controller.
 Check the file "RicardoCoelhoTest.java" for reference.
 - When the pipeline runs, you should be able to see the test result
 - Try adding a test that fails and confirm that the pipline fails without deploying the application